 As you might have guessed, veganism means abstaining from more than just meat products.
-They won't consume any food (or use a product) that was produced in any way that may have exploited animals.
-That means there could be hidden ingredients lurking in your pantry that may be non-vegan.
+It means not consuming any food (or using products) that were produced in any way that may have exploited animals.
+That means there could be hidden non-vegan ingredients lurking in your pantry.

 While we're on the subject of sweets, be careful of candies in general.
 That shiny coating comes from a resin excreted by a bug (the lac bug).
 Of course, "lac bug juice" would gross out even non-vegans, so they usually just call it "confectioner's glaze."